chlorotic mottle

 Plant Path 369L

-...
-In this laboratory you will inoculate maize (corn) with two different viruses and look at the interaction of these two viruses.
-The two viruses are maize dwarf mosaic, which is a common aphid transmitted potyvirus, and maize chlorotic mottle virus (symptoms) which is a relatively rare virus (in the U.S. it's found only in north central Kansas and south ...
+... two viruses are maize dwarf mosaic, which is a common aphid transmitted potyvirus, and maize chlorotic mottle virus (symptoms) which is a relatively rare virus (in the U.S. it's found ...

 plantpath.unl.edu